Degrees Offered

 - Entering first-time, first-year students are required to register for First-Year Seminar MUSC 191.

-- Full-time undergraduate music majors beyond the first semester are expected to register for Music Convocation MUSC 189.
+- Full-time undergraduate music majors beyond the first semester are expected to register for Music Convocation MUSC 189 as required by their degree program.

-- Concert, Recital, and/or Presentation Attendance is a required component of First-Year Seminar, Music Convocation, and in many applied studios.
-Students must and the specified number events each semester until they complete their specific course requirements.
+- Concert, Recital, and/or Presentation Attendance is required for MUSC 191 First Year Seminar and applied studios.
+Students must attend the specified number of events each semester until they complete their specific course requirements.
 This requirement may be adjusted for transfer students.

-- If students are scholarship recipients, regardless of major, they may be called upon to render special service (as participants in particular organizations or ensembles, as piano accompanists, etc.) as designated by the School Director.
+- If students are scholarship recipients, they may be called upon to render special service (as participants in particular organizations or ensembles, as piano accompanists, etc.) as designated by the School Director.

-- Some studios and degree programs have additional ensemble requirements; students should consult with their advisor and applied instructor for further details.
+- Some majors have specific ensemble requirements; students should consult their academic advisor for further details.

 Satisfactory Academic Progress